jperon/lyluatex/lyluatex.md

 verbatim block, just before the score.

 \lyMargin{Examples:}
-For a demonstration of the system-by-system options see \linkexample{insert-systems}{Insert Systems}.
+For a demonstration of the system-by-system options see [Insert Systems](#insert-systems).

 ### Fullpage